 In this Seattle CityPASS review, we’ll explore how it works, what the pass includes, and how much it costs.
 We’ll also help you decide if it’s a good fit for your Seattle travel plans.
 Enjoy!

-Headed to the largest city in the Pacific Northwest?
-The city of Seattle is home to some fantastic sightseeing – not to mention a to-die-for food and coffee scene.
+Are you planning a trip to the largest city in the Pacific Northwest?
+If you like sightseeing, you’re in for a treat.
+Seattle full of fantastic places to visit – not to mtoention a to-die-for food and coffee scene.

-Whether you’re traveling solo, with friends, or as a family, you’re probably hoping to take in Seattle’s top attractions without breaking the bank.
+Whether you’re traveling solo, with friends, or as a family, I’m sure you’d like to visit Seattle’s top attractions without breaking the bank.
 Thankfully, you’re in luck!
 We’ve got a tool to help you do just that.

 Enter the Seattle CityPASS.

 Seattle CityPASS: How it Works

 The Seattle CityPASS is a sightseeing card that provides entry to Seattle’s biggest attractions – at a discount, of course.
 You pay a set price for the pass and skip paying admission at the door, resulting in some serious savings.

 With the Seattle CityPASS, you’ll gain entry to five of the top seven attractions in the city.
 Three of the attractions are included with every pass.
 Purchasers then get to choose two of the remaining four attractions, which is nice for people who appreciate some flexibility.

 Although it is called a “pass,” the Seattle CityPASS is more of a physical ticket booklet.
 You can have the booklet mailed to you, or you can get a mobile/printed voucher that you later exchange for a booklet.
 In most cases, you’ll present your booklet at the gate of the attraction you’re visiting, and the attendant will remove the ticket for you.